orcular-org/orcuDispenser/Documentation/Shopping_list.md

   - But you can still use steel screws and nuts instead of PP if you like

 - The two M3 x 16 screws, nuts and wingnuts in the lid should be stainless steel.
 The reasons are:
-  - These wingnuts have to be undone everytime you want to refill your dispenser.
+  - These wingnuts have to be undone every time you want to refill your dispenser.
 Plastic screws and nuts tend to wear off and break quickly, so steel parts are recommended
   - Stainless steel is recommended as these parts may get in contact with water a lot (by splashes from the water tap or wet hands)

 - All screws should be hex head screws so that they fit into the pockets of the 3D printed parts